Stuyvesant High School: Co-educational school

 In 1967, Alice de Rivera sued the Board of Education, alleging that she had been banned from taking Stuyvesant's entrance exam because of her gender.
 The lawsuit was decided in her favor, and Stuyvesant was required to accept female students.
 The first female students were accepted in September 1969, when Stuyvesant offered admission to 14 girls and enrolled 12 of them.
 The next year, Stuyvesant accepted 223 female students.
 By 2015, girls were 43% of the student body.

-In 1972, the New York State Legislature passed the Hecht–Calandra Act, which designated four citywide selective specialized public high schools in New York City—Stuyvesant, Brooklyn Technical High School, Bronx High School of Science, and the High School of Music & Art (now Fiorello H. LaGuardia High School)—as specialized high schools of New York City.
+In 1972, the New York State Legislature passed the Hecht–Calandra Act, which designated four citywide selective specialized public high schools in New York City—Stuyvesant, Brooklyn Technical High School, Bronx Science, and the High School of Music & Art (now Fiorello H. LaGuardia High School)—as specialized high schools of New York City.
 The act called for a uniform exam to be administered for admission to Brooklyn Tech, Bronx Science, and Stuyvesant.
 The exam, named the Specialized High Schools Admissions Test (SHSAT), tested the mathematical and verbal abilities of students who were applying to any of the specialized high schools.
 The only exception was for applicants to the music and arts program at LaGuardia High School, who were accepted by audition rather than examination.